How to Create an LLC: The Definitive 2025 Guide

 Step 2: Select a Unique LLC Name

 First, check the availability of your proposed moniker.
 Visit your chosen state’s database to confirm no identical or confusingly similar name is taken.
 For instance, if you’re launching in North Carolina, use their official site or a name-search tool to ensure no conflicts exist.
-For inspiration on naming, explore our best LLC names.
+For inspiration on naming, explore best LLC names.
 Keep an eye on state-specific rules—some might exclude certain words or require special approval for terms like “Bank,” “University,” or “Insurance.”

 Securing a domain name that matches your LLC title is also wise.
 Even if you’re not ready for a website, consider reserving the URL to protect your online brand.
 If the domain isn’t free, weigh alternatives or slight variations that remain brand-consistent.